KTRosenberg/Knapsack-0-1-C-Implementation/ReadMe.md

 enter number_of_items max_wright value_1 weight_1 value_2 weight_2 ... value_k weight_k

 Run *make* or *make ks* to compile the main ks executable.

-NOTE: IN THE PROCESS OF REDOING/FIXING ERROR CHECKING